urcs-sync/ralloc/README.md

 Ralloc is an allocator introduced in *Understanding and Optimizing Persistent Memory Allocation* by Wentao Cai, Haosen Wen, H. Alan Beadle, Chris Kjellqvist, Mohammad Hedayati, and Michael L. Scott.
 The full paper is to appear in ISMM' 20.
-You can also find the brief announcement version of the paper is in PPoPP' 20.
+You can also find the brief announcement version of the paper in PPoPP' 20.

 ## Warning